willfurnass/sheffield_hpc/FAQs.rst

 built against a version of the PMI2 or PMI-X library that is compatible with the PMI2 or PMI-X library used by the Slurm job scheduler.
 This is the case for the administrator-provided versions of OpenMPI and Intel MPI on Bessemer and Stanage;
-again, no extra configuration is required by the end user.
+no extra configuration is required by the end user.

 On Bessemer and Stanage in batch scripts you should use the ``--export=ALL`` option with the ``srun`` command, which tells Slurm to export all of the current shell environment variables to the job environment.